JuliaDataScience/JuliaDataScience/contents/stats.md

 You might be wondering: "which dispersion measure shall I use?
 Variance?
 Standard Deviation?
 Mean Absolute Deviation?
 IQR?".
 Like before, we provide the following advice:

-- _Avoid_ **variance**, since it is not an intuitive measure
+- _Avoid_ **variance**, since it is not an intuitive measure.
-- For data that do *not* have outliers, use the **standard deviation**
+- For data that do *not* have outliers, use the **standard deviation**.
-- For data that *do* have outliers, use either the **mean absolute deviation** or **IQR**
+- For data that *do* have outliers, use either the **mean absolute deviation** or **IQR**.
-- For categorical/nominal data, use some sort of **frequency counter**[^frequency_counter]
+- For categorical/nominal data, use some sort of **frequency counter**[^frequency_counter].

-[^frequency_counter]: we would suggest to use the `StatsBase.countmap` function which returns a dictionary mapping each unique value in a given vector to its number of occurrences.
+[^frequency_counter]: we would suggest using the `StatsBase.countmap` function which returns a dictionary that maps each unique value in a given vector to its number of occurrences.

 ## Dependence Measures {#sec:stats_dependence}

-Now that we covered univariate measures of central tendency and dispersion, we need to talk about bivariate measures.
+Now that we've covered univariate measures of central tendency and dispersion, we need to talk about bivariate measures.
 **Univariate measures are measures with respect to a single variable**.
 **Bivariate measures are measures with respect to the _relationship_ between two variables**.
-To quantify such relationships we use **dependence measures, which measure the degree of how one variable value depends (or is related) to another variable value**.
+To quantify such relationships, we use **dependence measures, which measure the degree of how one variable value depends (or is related) to another variable value**.

 There is a distinction between a dependence *measure* and a dependence *relationship*.
 The first is simply a bivariate measure of how one variable is related to the other.
-On the other hand, a dependence relationship implies a deeper connection, where not only they are related but information regarding one variable gives us information about the other one.
+On the other hand, a dependence relationship implies a deeper connection, where not only are they related but information regarding one variable gives us information about the other one.

-There are two main measures of dependence and they are practically the same since one is the other constrained to the unit range between -1 and 1.
+There are two main measures of dependence, and they are practically the same since one is the other constrained to the unit range between -1 and 1.
 **Covariance is a measure of the joint variability of two variables**.
-It is the expectation of one variable minus its expectation times another variables minus its expectation:
+It is the expectation of one variable minus its expectation times another variable minus its expectation:

 $$ \operatorname{cov}(x, y) = \operatorname{E} \left[ \left( x - \operatorname{E}(x) \right) \cdot \left( y - \operatorname{E}(y) \right) \right]. $$ {#eq:covariance}